calaldees/teacherEducation/teacherEducation/pedagogicalContentKnowledge.md

 <sub>From [ictevangelist.com](https://ictevangelist.com/technological-pedagogical-and-content-knowledge/)</sub>

 TASK: Let's build the model as a group
-* For each area, ask "What would I be able to do?
+* For each area of the venn diagram, ask "What would I be able to do?
 What would this look like"
 * Reveal slowly
+    * Pedagogical Knowledge (PK)

-pk1	I can adapt my teaching based upon what students currently understand or do not understand. pk2	I can adapt my teaching style to different learners. pk3	I can use a wide range of teaching approaches in a classroom setting. pk4	I can assess student learning in multiple ways.
+        * pk1	I can adapt my teaching based upon what students currently understand or do not understand.
+        * pk2	I can adapt my teaching style to different learners.
+        * pk3	I can use a wide range of teaching approaches in a classroom setting.
+        * pk4	I can assess student learning in multiple ways.
+    * Content Knowledge (CK)

-ck1	I have sufficient knowledge about my teaching subject. ck2	I can use a subject-specific way of thinking in my teaching subject. ck3	I know the basic theories and concepts of my teaching subject. ck4	I know the history and development of important theories in my teaching subject.
+        * ck1	I have sufficient knowledge about my teaching subject.
+        * ck2	I can use a subject-specific way of thinking in my teaching subject.
+        * ck3	I know the basic theories and concepts of my teaching subject.
+        * ck4	I know the history and development of important theories in my teaching subject.
+    * Technological Knowledge (TK)

-tk1	I keep up with important new technologies. tk2	I frequently play around with the technology. tk3	I know about a lot of different technologies. tk4	I have the technical skills I need to use technology.
+        * tk1	I keep up with important new technologies.
+        * tk2	I frequently play around with the technology.
+        * tk3	I know about a lot of different technologies.
+        * tk4	I have the technical skills I need to use technology.
+    * Pedagogical + Content Knowledge (PCK)

-pck1	I know how to select effective teaching approaches to guide student thinking and learning in my teaching subject. pck2	I know how to develop appropriate tasks to promote students complex thinking of my teaching subject. pck3	I know how to develop exercises with which students can consolidate their knowledge of my teaching subject. pck4	I know how to evaluate students' performance in my teaching subject.
+        * pck1	I know how to select effective teaching approaches to guide student thinking and learning in my teaching subject.
+        * pck2	I know how to develop appropriate tasks to promote students complex thinking of my teaching subject.
+        * pck3	I know how to develop exercises with which students can consolidate their knowledge of my teaching subject.
+        * pck4	I know how to evaluate students' performance in my teaching subject.
+    * Technological + Pedagogical Knowledge (TPK)

-tpk1	I can choose technologies that enhance the teaching approaches for a lesson. tpk2	I can choose technologies that enhance students' learning for a lesson. tpk3	I can adapt the use of the technologies that I am learning about to different teaching activities. tpk4	I am thinking critically about how to use technology in my classroom.
+        * tpk1	I can choose technologies that enhance the teaching approaches for a lesson.
+        * tpk2	I can choose technologies that enhance students' learning for a lesson.
+        * tpk3	I can adapt the use of the technologies that I am learning about to different teaching activities.
+        * tpk4	I am thinking critically about how to use technology in my classroom.
+    * Technological + Content Knowledge (TCK)

-tck1	I know how technological developments have changed the field of my subject. tck2	I can explain which technologies have been used in research in my field. tck3	I know which new technologies are currently being developed in the field of my subject. tck4	I know how to use technologies to participate in scientific discourse in my field.
+        * tck1	I know how technological developments have changed the field of my subject.
+        * tck2	I can explain which technologies have been used in research in my field.
+        * tck3	I know which new technologies are currently being developed in the field of my subject.
+        * tck4	I know how to use technologies to participate in scientific discourse in my field.
+    * Technological + Pedagogical + Content Knowledge (TPCK)

-tpck1	I can teach lessons that appropriately combine my teaching subject, technologies, and teaching approaches. tpck2	I can use strategies that combine content, technologies, and teaching approaches that I learned about in my coursework in my classroom. tpck3	I can choose technologies that enhance the content of a lesson. tpck4	I can select technologies to use in my classroom that enhance what I teach, how I teach, and what students learn.
+        * tpck1	I can teach lessons that appropriately combine my teaching subject, technologies, and teaching approaches.
+        * tpck2	I can use strategies that combine content, technologies, and teaching approaches that I learned about in my coursework in my classroom.
+        * tpck3	I can choose technologies that enhance the content of a lesson.
+        * tpck4	I can select technologies to use in my classroom that enhance what I teach, how I teach, and what students learn.

 How do we develop PCK?